 Recommendation: Length of Trip.
 Most aircraft accidents occur during takeoff and landing, so they should actually be counted on a per-trip basis.
 In contrast, automobile travel fatalities can occur anywhere in the course of your trip.
 Therefore, for a relatively short trip (think a few hundred miles) you are safer driving; for a longer trip you are safer flying.

 Recommendation: Choice of Airline.
 There’s no consistent way to rate the safety of different airline companies.
 Foreign carriers in particular are plagued by under-reporting of accidents.
 However, there are four things the traveler can check when choosing an air carrier:

-– AirlineRatings.com gives safety ratings for individual airlines based strictly on how well they satisfy the checklists maintained by various regulatory bodies.
+– AirlineRatings.com gives safety ratings for individual airlines and a tool with which to compare airlines.
+These ratings are based strictly on how well the airlines satisfy the checklists maintained by various regulatory bodies.
 You want an airline that rates 7 out of 7 in Safety.
 However, note that two popular low cost carriers, Southwest and Spirit, rate only 5 out of 7 simply because they have not chosen to get an IOSA certification – this may not mean that they are less safe.

 – JACDEC lists the 60 safest global airlines.
 The top-ranked U.S. carriers are #27-Delta, #31-United, #41-American Airlines, #43-US Airways and #45-Alaska.